Topics:

 Back to top

-• Always make sure your PDFs are fixed before uploading them to the platform.
+• Always make sure your PDFs are accessible before uploading them to the platform.

 • Only use PDFs when necessary, such as for long documents that need to be shared.